Scottish Ceilidh Bands - for your Event

 About Scottish Ceilidh Bands

 The Scottish Ceilidh Band pages list bands that are available in your area.
-People sometimes get confused by what is different about a Ceilidh dance, Barn dance or Hoedown.
+People sometimes get confused by the different names - Ceilidh dance, Barn dance or Hoedown - for what is basically the same thing, with many tunes and dances in common, but for a Scottish Ceilidh, Scottish folk tunes and some specifically Scottish dances.
 If you are unsure, discover what kind of dance band would be suitable for your wedding reception or event in your area, by clicking on the link below:

 There are many styles of Scottish Ceilidh Band and you should think about whether you are wanting a band who play only specialist Scottish music, or one that has a wide Scottish repertoire, but can also play other musical styles for variety.
 If purely Scottish, then are you wanting a very formal East Coast Scottish type reeling event, or dance with complicated strathspeys and dances like the Reel of 51st and moderately difficult Eightsome Reel, or more a West Coast Scottish event, including some Irish tunes and less formal dances.
 Bands that fit one bill may not fit another.